ansshameed/ansshameed/README.md

 ## Hi, I'm Anss Hameed! 👋🏼

-🌟 Proactive and driven student aspiring to become a developer.

-🌟 Pursuing a Bachelors in Computer Science at University of Bristol.
+🌟 Proactive student currently pursuing a Bachelors in Computer Science at University of Bristol.

-🌟 Previously interned at a large financial institution as a developer on the equities trading floor facilitating software for electronic traders.
+🌟 Previously interned at a large financial institution as a developer on the equities trading floor facilitating software for OMS (Order Management System).

-🌟 Ask me about anything and everything, I would love to connect!
+🌟 Currently developing quant projects to better understand trading.

 🌟 Check out my website portfolio to find out more: www.ansshameed.com